wh-alice/mig_visualstudio/vs/extensibility/walkthrough--using-a-shortcut-key-with-an-editor-extension.md

 ---
-title: "Walkthrough: Using a Shortcut Key with an Editor Extension | testtitle" ms.custom: "" ms.date: "10/21/2016"
+title: "Walkthrough: Using a Shortcut Key with an Editor Extension" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"